The most restorative sleep stage

 Every organism, in one way or another, sleeps.
 We do this for a few reasons: to save energy, to restore the body, and to adapt to what we learn during the day.
 During the day, the brain makes all of these connections based on our environment, but its only important to remember the most relevant things to our survival.
 In the past, this was information like, don’t go to that area of the forest because predators are there.
 But nowadays, the information we are processing, while not as pertinent to our physical survival, impacts things like social status and our financials.
 Basically sleep, and particularly deep sleep, functions to clear out all of the irrelevant connections that we make about our environment during the day, such that the salient things rise to the top.
 During dreaming, we process these salient things and encode the information into our long-term memory and personality.

-In sleep science literature this theory is referred to as the “synaptic homeostasis hypothesis”, coined by the famous sleep research Giulio Tononi from the University of Wisconsin.
-Deep sleep is thought to be particularly important to this process of cleaning out irrelevant neural connection, where deep sleep is related to human growth hormone, cell recovery, and our ability to remember relevant information.
+In sleep science literature this theory is referred to as the “synaptic homeostasis hypothesis”, coined by the famous sleep researcher Giulio Tononi from the University of Wisconsin.
+Deep sleep is thought to be particularly important to this process of cleaning out irrelevant neural connections, where deep sleep is related to human growth hormone, cell recovery, and our ability to remember relevant information.
 As we get older we get less deep sleep, and researchers are beginning to make connections between quality sleep and various chronic health issues such as Alzheimer’s, hypertension, diabetes, and cardiovascular disease.
+Learn how deep sleep stimulation can increase your deep sleep.